-The first Summer School organized by the CMA (Centre for Applied Mathematics) on Prospective Modeling and Energy Transition, in collaboration with LTU (Lulea University of Technology, Sweden) and supported by ETSAP, will take place from July 8 to July 13 at MINES ParisTech, Sophia Antipolis (near Nice and Cannes).
+The second Summer School on Prospective Modeling and Energy Transition, organized by the CMA (Centre for Applied Mathematics) and supported by the ETSAP, will take place from June 15 to June 20 at MINES ParisTech, Sophia Antipolis (between the French towns of Nice and Cannes).

 Spurred by issues of climate change and economic globalization, prospective modeling is being considerably reinvested following years of neglect.
 The connections it makes between numerical/quantitative projection, mathematical economics, public economy and strategic thinking make it a valuable tool in the context of international negotiations on climate.

-The renewed interest in this subject is an opportunity to present the variety of analyses and prospective elements developed using the TIMES family of models to build informed energy policies compatible with climate challenge and in line with the chosen direction of a society.
+The renewed interest in this subject is an opportunity to present the range of analyses and prospective elements developed using the TIMES family of models to build informed energy policies compatible with climate challenge and in line with the chosen direction of a society.

-In the context of energy transition, and using concrete examples, we will explore how these tools, which bring into play applied mathematics and economics skills, have become an essential aid to prospective reflection on policies to fight climate change.
-Namely, we intend to understand the mechanisms underlying ambitious contemporary energy policies at work in selected countries using studies carried out by local national ETSAP teams partnering the project.
+In the context of energy transition and using concrete examples, we will explore how these tools, which bring into play applied mathematics and economics skills, have become an essential aid to prospective reflection on policies to fight climate change.
+In other words, we intend to understand the mechanisms underlying ambitious contemporary energy policies at work in selected countries using studies carried out by local national ETSAP teams partnering the project.

 This year, the focus of the Summer School will be on vulnerabilities of territories, including: specific geographical features, resource scarcity, technical systems requirements, geopolitical issues, and human and social factors.